 Children and adolescents 6 months of age and older who do not have contraindications should be vaccinated to protect them against COVID-19 as soon as possible.
 COVID-19 vaccines are life-saving.
 Delaying immunization leaves an individual vulnerable to infection for a longer period of time, placing them at greater risk of serious illness and death.
 AAP also supports coadministration of COVID-19 vaccines with other vaccines on the immunization schedule.
 See AAP policy.

-For the primary series, which Moderna or Pfizer-BioNTech vaccine dose should a child receive if they will have a birthday between doses?
+Which Moderna or Pfizer-BioNTech vaccine dose should a child receive if they will have a birthday between doses?

 Additional Resources: